naXa777/spring-cloud-url-shortener/GETTING_STARTED_GUIDE.md

 ### Run Using Docker

-The most simple way to run this application locally is to build artifacts with Gradle and then run `docker-compose -f docker-compose.dev.yml up`.
+The fastest way to run this application locally is to build artifacts with Gradle and then run `docker-compose -f docker-compose.dev.yml up`.

 [docker-compose.dev.yml](docker-compose.dev.yml) is configured to build images locally and expose containers ports for convenient development.